-When Orson Welles aired a 60-minute radio broadcast in 1938 about a Martian invasion of earth based on the science fiction novel The War of the Worlds, some Americans, when they first tuned in, mistakenly thought it was real news.
+Orson Welles (b.
+1915 – d.
+1985) aired a 60-minute radio broadcast in 1938 about a Martian invasion of earth based on the science fiction novel The War of the Worlds.
+Some Americans, when they first tuned in, mistakenly thought it was real news.
 By the time the film (a loose adaptation of Wells’ novel of the same name) was released in 1953, America enjoyed a flurry of reported flying saucer sightings, and a science fiction mania swept across the country.
 (There was also a remake of the film in 2005).

 Major Donald E. Keyhoe began freelance writing when he retired from active duty in the period between the World Wars.
 In his classic book The Flying Saucers are Real, he advanced the theory that the flying saucers were alien spaceships and considered the idea that the US military was covering up the possibility of extraterrestrial visitors.

 Project Blue Book

 Due to the continuing number of reports that were coming in, the ATIC put Edward J. Ruppelt in charge of bringing some kind of order to its now bulging files and responding to inquiries from the press or public in 1952.
 This was done under the codename Project Blue Book.
 The occurrence of dramatic sightings four months later in July of 1952 in the area of Washington, D.C. were a cause for alarm because they were hard to brush off.